Mastering Efficient Array Operations with StaticArrays.jl in Julia

 in run_benchmarks

-are the same whether using Array
+are the same whether using Arrays or StaticArrays,

-illustrating that StaticArray
+illustrating that StaticArrays

-are drop-in replacements for standard Array
+are drop-in replacements for standard Arrays.

 Running the above code